pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 Oftentimes, practitioners will see things that the theoreticians miss.
 Not only that, but once they *do* see, practitioners will often have the passion and influence needed to create change.
-As [we wrote about before][hairdresser], Janet Stephens, the hairdresser, saw something historians missed.
+As [we wrote about before][hairdresser], Janet Stephens saw something historians missed.
 She had a passion for old hairstyles, and set out to recreate them.
 She knew how to work with hair and persisted until she found a solution.
 Historians had long misinterpreted what Janet understood---and Janet was willing to share.

 Josh Sommer is a good example of someone passionate about finding an answer---passionate enough to do something about it.
 After he was diagnosed